wookdev/munged-org/_posts/2015-03-29-sorta-first-post.md

 ---
 layout: post
 title: (Sorta) First Post!
-tags: First Tech Pages.GitHub Meta Site
 ---

 I keep doing this...

-Yeah, so not so much a litteral "first post", first post.
+Yeah, so not so much a literal "first post", first post.
 More of a first post that didn't get copied from some prior version of some prior blog.
-The kind of "first post" you get when you've set up a new account at a new webhost, and have to type something into it as a test.
+The kind of "first post" you get when you've set up a new account at a new web host, and have to type something into it as a test.

 This site is hosted via [GitHub's Pages](https://pages.github.com/ "GitHub Pages").
 The docs that make